I have a wonderful, family-friendly dinner for you: Easy Beef Enchiladas Recipe

 Just like that.

-Serve these enchiladas with whatever you’d like.
+Serve these Easy Beef Enchiladas with whatever you’d like.
 I served them on a simple bed of shredded iceberg lettuce with some freshly sliced avocado.
 My husband added a generous spoonful of sour cream.
 And my kiddo– one who would never, ever willingly eat zucchini if it were placed in front of him– ate this meal as-is and with great enthusiasm.
 Apparently he didn’t spy the zucchini in the midst of all of that wonderful sauce and cheese.

 Have a great, Cinco de Mayo, avocado-consuming week!